Is catnapping bad?

 Instead of saying catnapping is "bad" we prefer to say it's unsustainable for most families, especially long term.

-When a baby catnaps throughout the day, they're not getting the chance to have a longer, more restorative nap of over an hour, during which lots of important things happen in their brain and body.
+When a baby catnaps throughout the day, they're not connecting sleep cycles and therefore not getting the chance to have a longer, more restorative nap of over an hour, during which lots of important things happen in their brain and body.
 So across the span of a day, they will usually wind up very overtired.
 An overtired baby will be cranky, difficult to settle and will usually sleep worse overnight as a result.

 However, some catnapping babies will be so exhausted by bedtime that they just crash and sleep really well overnight.
 In this case, you might be feeling okay about your baby's short naps during the day, since they are sleeping so well at night!